Skip to content

 Sharing Impact and ROI

-Sharing the impact and return on investment (ROI) of your listening program is a crucial part of the process that helps maintain engagement and buy-in from all members of your organization.
+Sharing the impact and return on investment (ROI) of your listening program is a crucial part of the process that helps maintain employee engagement and buy-in from all members of your organization.
 Return to the goals, outcomes, and KPIs you outlined at the outset and report on the successes and achievement of those outcomes, such as improved retention or enhanced performance as a result of your listening initiatives.
 This can be achieved through various channels, including company-wide meetings, newsletters, or digital communication platforms.

 Sharing creates transparency and reinforces the value of the listening program, enabling everyone to understand its significance and how their feedback contributes to overall organizational success.
 Remember, the goal here is not just to share the “what,” but also the “what came next?” — the strategies and actions taken based on employee feedback that led to these world-class outcomes.